CumulusNetworks/docs/content/cumulus-linux-42/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/EVPN-Enhancements.md

 Extended mobility not only supports virtual machine *moves*, but also where one virtual machine shuts down and another is provisioned on a different rack that uses the IP address or the MAC address of the previous virtual machine.
 For example, in an EVPN deployment with OpenStack, where virtual machines for a tenant are provisioned and shut down very dynamically, a new virtual machine can use the same IP address as an earlier virtual machine but with a different MAC address.

+{{%notice note%}}
+During mobility events, EVPN neighbor management relies on ARP and GARP to learn the new location for hosts and VMs.
+MAC learning is independent of this and happens in the hardware.
+{{%/notice%}}

 The support for extended mobility is enabled by default and does not require any additional configuration.

 You can examine the sequence numbers associated with a host or virtual machine MAC address and IP address with the NCLU `net show evpn mac vni <vni> mac <address>` command or the vtysh `show evpn mac vni <vni> mac <address>` command.
 For example: